 With capital, credit and interest rate markets susceptible to volatility, an agile and flexible risk management approach will be important.
-This can be achieved by embedding time flexibility in hedges entered into ahead of a new issue, reviewing dynamically the future fixed/floating debt mix (or maturity of hedges) depending on market dynamics or with more frequent use of option-based strategies, etc. Options can also offer an attractive way of reducing future interest cost if there are levels at which a company would be happy to lock-in interest rates for future borrowings.
+This can be achieved by embedding time flexibility in hedges entered into ahead of a new issue, reviewing dynamically the future fixed/floating debt mix (or maturity of hedges) depending on market dynamics or with more frequent use of option-based strategies.
+Options can also offer an attractive way of potentially reducing future interest cost.